-Get Help from a San Diego Criminal Record Attorney
+Get Help from an Experienced San Diego Criminal Record Attorney

-To clear your criminal record, contact Domenic J. Lombardo, an experienced San Diego criminal record attorney.
-Domenic J. Lombardo provides a free and confidential consultation in cases involving criminal records in San Diego, Chula Vista, Coronado, Point Loma, Ocean Beach, Pacific Beach, La Jolla, University City, Kearney Mesa, North Park, Hillcrest, National City, Imperial Beach, San Ysidro, El Cajon, La Mesa, Spring Valley, La Presa, Lakeside, Santee, Poway, Escondido, San Marcos, Encinitas, Del Mar, Solana Beach, Carlsbad, Oceanside, Vista, Fallbrook, Spring Valley and throughout San Diego County and the state of California.
+To quickly and efficiently clear your criminal record, contact Domenic J. Lombardo, an experienced San Diego criminal record attorney.
+Call Mr. Lombardo for a free and confidential consultation in San Diego, Chula Vista, Coronado, Point Loma, Ocean Beach, Pacific Beach, La Jolla, University City, Kearney Mesa, North Park, Hillcrest, National City, Imperial Beach, San Ysidro, El Cajon, La Mesa, Spring Valley, La Presa, Lakeside, Santee, Poway, Escondido, San Marcos, Encinitas, Del Mar, Solana Beach, Carlsbad, Oceanside, Vista, Fallbrook, Spring Valley and throughout San Diego County and the state of California.